MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/cannot-set-dataverse-virtual-table-visibility.md

 ---
-title: Fails to set Microsoft Dataverse virtual table visibility
+title: Error 400 or 401 when setting Microsoft Dataverse virtual table visibility
 description: Provides resolutions for the error codes that occur when application users try to set Dataverse virtual table visibility.
 author: hshi
 ms.date: 07/26/2022